Broadcasting Authority of Ireland: Members

+In addition to the authority, the BAI comprised two separate and independent committees: a Contract Awards Committee and a Compliance Committee.
 The Contracts Award Committee licensed independent commercial and community broadcasters including digital television providers.
 The Compliance Committee required all broadcasters, public or private, to comply with their licence conditions, broadcasting codes and rules.
 New codes in relation to children's advertising, among others, were introduced under the Broadcasting Act.

-The Sound and Vision Fund
+Sound and Vision Fund

-The BAI was in charge of the Irish government's Broadcasting Fund which was taken from the TV Licence Fee.
-Since 2006 the BCI have given nearly €20million euro to Independent producers for TV, Radio and Film that meet the requirement of the scheme.
+The BAI was in charge of the Irish government's Broadcasting Fund which was taken from the TV licence fee.
+Since 2006, the organisation has given nearly €20million euro to independent producers for TV, radio and film that meet the requirement of the scheme.
 They have provided funds to programmes and films such as Hunger (Film Four), Aifric and Kings (TG4), School Run (TV3) and Garage (RTÉ).
-The producer must have the support of a Free-to-air broadcaster, the UK's broadcasters are sufficient since they are available FTA via Satellite, Setanta have produced a discussion Sports Matter which is unencrypted when it airs on the channel.
+The producer must have the support of a free-to-air broadcaster, the UK's broadcasters are sufficient since they are available FTA via satellite, Setanta have produced a discussion Sports Matter which is unencrypted when it airs on the channel.